What is Immunotherapy? A Guide to Treatment, Side Effects, and Results

 CAR T-cell therapy

-Another exciting entry into the immunotherapy world, known as CAR T-cell therapy, has had early success in some blood cancers and is being tested in trials with other hard-to-treat cancers.
+Another exciting entry into the immunotherapy world, known as CAR T-cell therapy, has had success in some blood cancers and is being tested in trials with other hard-to-treat cancers.
+CAR stands for chimeric antigen receptor.
+CAR T cells are T cells that have been extracted from the patient’s blood and “trained” in the laboratory to recognize and kill tumor cells.
+They’re then returned to the patient as supercharged cancer-killers.

-Drugs known as immune checkpoint inhibitors prevent tumor cells from sending a “stand down” message to immune system attackers have had striking success in many types of cancer.
+Drugs known as immune checkpoint inhibitors prevent tumor cells from evading immune system attackers.
+These medicines have had striking success in many types of cancer.

 Hodgkin lymphoma

 In Hodgkin lymphoma (HL), for example, a clinical trial led by Dana-Farber’s Margaret Shipp, MD, and Philippe Armand, MD, PhD, found that the checkpoint inhibitor nivolumab drove the disease into full or partial remission in 69 percent of patients, all of whom had drug-resistant forms of the disease.
-The findings led the Food and Drug Administration to approve the drug for patients with classical HL that has come back or progressed after a stem cell transplant.
+The findings led the Food and Drug Administration to approve the drug for patients with classical HL that has come back or progressed after a stem cell transplant

 Melanoma

-Clinical trials led by Dana-Farber’s F. Stephen Hodi, MD, showed that the checkpoint inhibitor ipilimumab could slow advanced melanoma in a significant number of patients and prolong their survival.
-The trial marked the first time a drug – any drug – had improved survival rates for patients with advanced melanoma.
+Clinical trials led by Dana-Farber’s F. Stephen Hodi, MD, showed that the checkpoint inhibitor ipilimumab could slow advancedmelanoma in a significant number of patients and prolong their survival.
+The trial marked the first time a drug — any drug — had improved survival rates for patients with advanced melanoma.

 Checkpoint inhibitors have shown exceptional promise in laboratory studies and clinical trials involving:

 One of the most exciting aspects of checkpoint inhibitor drugs is that, although they tend to work in a relatively small percentage of patients with certain cancers, when they do work, their effects are often lasting.
-The majority of patients who benefited from ipilimumab in the advanced melanoma trial are alive today.

 Combination therapy